DFHack/dfhack/docs/guides/quickfort-user-guide.rst

 jobs will be fulfilled whenever the materials become available.

-Since it can be difficult to figure out exactly what source materials you need for a ``#build`` blueprint, quickfort supplies the ``orders`` subcommand.
-It enqueues manager orders for everything that the buildings in a ``#build`` blueprint require.
-See the `next section <generating-manager-orders>`_ for more details on this.
-You can apply a blueprint, then have `quickfort` generate orders for you.
-The planned buildings will be built as your dwarves fulfill the orders.
+Since it can be difficult to figure out exactly what source materials you need for a ``#build`` blueprint, quickfort can autogenerate manager orders for everything that a blueprint requires.
+See `Generating manager orders`_ for more details on this.
+You can apply a blueprint, then the planned buildings will be built as your dwarves fulfill the orders.

 Generating manager orders
 -------------------------